seng438-winter-2023/seng438-a5-Racheld3/seng438-a5-team_number.md

 -------------------------------------------------------------------
 When deciding MTTFmin, we wanted to make sure that all data points on the RDC using our failure data was safely in the acceptable region.
 In order to achieve this, we had to alter the value for our FIO (Failure Intensity Objective), the inverse of MTTF.
 After slowly increasing FIO until the entire chart was within the acceptable region, our resulting FIO was 67 failures per 10000 calls.

-A discussion on the advantages and disadvantages of RDC
+A discussion on the advantages and disadvantages of RDC Testing
 -----------------------------------------------------------------

 # Comparison of Results Between Reliablity and RDC Testing